ThidayaAthu/Agent-X/README.md

 - [x] Sample plot image in `data/sample_sentiment_plot.png`
 - [x] Demo notebook in `notebooks/demo.ipynb`
 - [x] Updated `README.md` with setup, usage, and sample outputs

-Upload all code, data, and outputs to your GitHub repository as per instructions.